 The bed bug is a small brown-colored, flattened bug that feeds out of animal blood.
-The adult bed bugs are about half a 5 mm long and they are sometimes confused with ticks or cockroaches.
-At their immature stages, they are called nymphs, and different from the adults, nymphs are smaller and have a brighter brown.
-Although they can’t fly, bed bugs move very quickly on the floor, walls, ceiling or other surfaces.
+The adult bed bugs are about half a 5 mm long, and they are sometimes confused with ticks or cockroaches.
+They are called nymphs at their immature stages, and different from the adults, nymphs are smaller and have a brighter brown.
+Although they can’t fly, bed bugs move very quickly on the floor, walls, ceiling, or other surfaces.

 Female bed bugs lay eggs aside hidden areas, depositing up to 10 to 12 eggs a day and throughout life.
-Eggs are very small, whitish and hard to see, imagine they are about 1mm long.
+Eggs are tiny, whitish, and hard to see; imagine they are about 1mm long.
 After hatching, the nymphs are not bigger than a pinhead.
 Nymphs can survive for months without feeding and adults for more than a year.
 That’s why it’s unlikely to the infestation to decrease if the house or mattress is empty.
 But now that we know what they are, from where did it come from?

-Read More: Bugs that look alike Bed bugs
+Read More: Bugs that look like Bed bugs.

-Most patients whose bites are treated with corticosteroids to try to reduce the itching and burning do not experience significant improvements in symptoms.
-Antihistamines reduce itching in some cases, but not affect the appearance and duration of injuries produced by bites.
+Most patients whose bites are treated with corticosteroids to reduce the itching and burning do not experience significant symptoms.
+Antihistamines reduce itching in some cases but do not affect the appearance and duration of injuries produced by bites.

 Goodnight sleep tight don’t let the bed bugs bite.
 If they do hit them with your shoe until they are black and blue.